Lucad44/tschuss/README.md

 ## CSS
 Modify the `style.css` file in order to change the colour, background, font, raidiuses, borders and everything else CSS-related.

-You can edit the CSS file path via the `--css-file` command line option.
+The default path is `~/.config/tschuss/style.css`, but you can edit the CSS file path via the `--css-file` command line option.

 There's a `#window` label that allows you to customise the main window where everything is placed upon.